 Orthotics to normalize the foot’s contact with the ground and offload areas of pressure.

 Injections can be performed.
 There are three main types of injections used for arthritis:

 Occasionally surgery is necessary when the pain is not able to be treated.
-The specific surgery required is dictated by the severity of the arthritis, as well as other factors.
+The specific surgery required is dictated by the severity of arthritis, as well as other factors.

-For young patients with only an anterior osteophyte or bone spur, simple removal of the bone spur may alleviate a significant portion of the pain and allow for better range of motion.
+For young patients with only an anterior osteophyte or bone spur, simple removal of the bone spur may alleviate a significant portion of the pain and allow for a better range of motion.

 For severe arthritis, an ankle fusion or replacement may be necessary. https://orthoinfo.aaos.org/en/diseases–conditions/arthritis-of-the-footand-ankle/

 A fusion welds the joint together to completely rid the ankle of any arthritis or pain.
-The numerous joints that surround the ankle allow for near-normal motion afterwards.
+The numerous joints that surround the ankle allow for near-normal motion afterward.
 This surgery does not need to be redone.